xcomfan/xcomfan.github.io/python/built_in_types/strings/strings.md

 * translate() - Returns a translated string
 * upper() - Converts a string into upper case
 * zfill() - Fills the string with a specified number of 0 values at the beginning

+[comment]: <> (TODO: Add this little tidbit to the join method as well as the + section of concatenating strings.)
+* Use ''.joni() over += or a = a+ b this may be faster and is more consistent for non cpython implementations.
+* Use string methods instead of the string module its faster
+* Use startswith() and endswith() instead of slicing.

 ## String Operations